 Choose a resort with free activities

 You can save on entertainment by taking advantage of free family entertainment.
 Are there fireworks, craft times, playtimes, dance parties, trivia nights, live music playing or carnivals?
 Is there a heated pool or spa?
-Be sure to take advantage of those après ski activities.
+Be sure to take advantage of those free après ski activities.
 Does the condo come with sleds or snow toys?
 It is great to ask these questions in advance so you can plan some free family fun off the slopes.

 Look for more free activities

 Yes, it hurts me to even say this, but we always plan at least one non-skiing day, and possibly more depending on how many days we plan to vacation.
 This keeps our frog legs fresh for more skiing and gives us a chance to experience more of our destination.
 In Breckenridge, we plan at least one day of sightseeing around town.
 In Vail, we did a free snowshoeing tour with the Nature Discovery Center at the top of the mountain.
 And if you wait until the afternoon, you can take the Eagle's Nest Gondola up for free!